OfficeDev/Office-Add-in-samples/Samples/tutorials/powerpoint-tutorial/README.md

 1. If the add-in task pane isn't already open in PowerPoint, go to the Home tab and choose the **Show Taskpane** button in the ribbon to open it.

-1. Use the buttons in the task pane to interact with the workbook through your add-in.
+1. Use the buttons in the task pane to interact with the presentation through your add-in.

 ## See also